wisnuwm/gorest-api-test/README.md

 `mvn clean verify`

 ## How to open report
-Open file `/serenity-report/index.html` on your browser
+Compress file serenity-report.zip and Open file `/serenity-report/index.html` on your browser